Interstellar currently beats The Prestige 57–43

 The Verdict Director's Cut

-Cooper watching twenty-three years of video messages in five minutes — McConaughey's face breaking as his children age past him, the film's scientific framework suddenly revealed as an elaborate delivery system for a father's grief — is Nolan doing something The Prestige's cooler formal intelligence never attempts: making the audience cry.
+Cooper watching twenty-three years of video messages in five minutes — McConaughey’s face breaking as his children age past him — is Nolan doing something The Prestige’s cooler formal intelligence never attempts: making the audience cry.
 The Prestige is the more structurally accomplished film.
 Interstellar is the more emotionally accomplished one.
 The lead says the emotional achievement outperforms the structural one.
-Nolan's organ-scoring, time-dilation grief is apparently more engaging than his twin-sacrifice magic trick.
+Nolan built Interstellar’s entire scientific framework to earn that scene, and the framework holds.
 Feeling beats thinking.

 The Numbers